jsm209/Angular-In-A-Day/readme.md

     Number of Customers: {{ filteredCustomers.length }}
 - Loops through filteredCustomers, takes out relevant variables and references them with cust.property to display them in a table.
 - There are also ngIf statements for displaying more data or messages depending on if filteredCustomers is empty or not.

+## Event Binding
+- Detects things like button click, mouse moves, etc.
+- Put raw DOM event in parenthesis, followed by the callback function.
+- ex: `<th (click)="sort('name')">Name</th>`will call the sort function, passing in the variable string 'name'.

+## Input Properties
+- A way for child components to accept input from its parent component.
+This is useful for passing data from the parent to the child.
+- You have to create an input property if you want to pass data down.
+- You use the @Input() decorator and bind get/set blocks.

+### Example of binding input properties
+In this example, the child is the `customers-list` component who wants data from its parent, `customers` component.
+#### customers-list.component.ts

+    private  _customers: ICustomer[] = [];
+	    @Input() get customers(): ICustomer[] {
+		    return  this._customers;
+	    }

+	    set customers(value: ICustomer[]) {
+		    if (value) {
+		    this.filteredCustomers =  this._customers = value;
+		    this.calculateOrders();
+	    }
+    }
+- We only need to put the input decorator on one of the blocks and Angular will know that it applies to both.
+- We call the get/set blocks get *customers*() and set *customers*(), meaning that the input property's name is "customers".

+#### customers.component.html (parent template where child component lives)

+    <app-customers-list [customers]="people"></app-customers-list>
+- Notice  how `[customers]` is contained in square brackets, denoting a DOM property.
+It is set to `"people"`, which is a variable (data) found in the parent code (customers.component.ts).
+In this way data is passed from the parent (customers.component) to the child (customers-list.component).

+## Pipes
+- Example of a pipe: `{{ cust.name | uppercase }}`
+- Takes data on left, puts it through the pipe, and outputs it.
+- Useful for transforming data quickly, like adding a currency symbol, capitalization, etc.
+- Another example, but with a pipe that takes in parameters: `{{ cust.orderTotal | currency:'USD':'symbol' }}`

+### Example of Building Custom Pipes

+    import { Pipe, PipeTransform } from '@angular/core';

+    @Pipe({ name:  'capitalize' })
+    export  class CapitalizePipe implements PipeTransform {
+	    transform(value: any) {
+		    if (value) {
+			    return value.charAt(0).toUpperCase() + value.slice(1);
+		    }
+		    return value;
+	    }
+    }

+- Remember to register the pipe with at least one module to use it in component tempates.

+### Example of Importing Custom Pipes

+    import { NgModule } from '@angular/core';
+    import { CapitalizePipe } from './capitalize.pipe';

+    @NgModule({
+	    declarations: [ CapitalizePipe ],
+	    exports: [ CapitalizePipe ]
+    })

+    export  class SharedModule { }

+- In the declaration field of a module, you can put pipes, components, or directives.
+- In this specific example, this module is called "shared" module, meaning other modules import it to use shared functionality.
+If we want other modules to have access to the custom pipe, you also have to put the pipe in the export field of the shared module to make it available.

+## Output Properties
+- Emitting data from child to parent (input properties are vice versa, parent to child).
+- EventEmitter is a way for a child to send data up to a parent.

+### Filtering Example for EventEmitter

+    import { Component, OnInit, Input, Output, EventEmitter } from '@angular/core';

+    @Component({
+	    selector:  'filter-textbox',
+	    template: `
+		    Filter: <input  type="text" [(ngModel)]="filter" />
+	    `
+    })

+    export  class FilterTextboxComponent implements OnInit {

+	    private  _filter: string;
+	    @Input() get filter() {
+		    return  this._filter;
+	    }

+	    set filter(val: string) {
+		    this._filter = val;
+		    this.changed.emit(this.filter);  //Raise changed event
+	    }

+	    @Output() changed: EventEmitter<string> =  new EventEmitter<string>();

+	    constructor() {}

+	    ngOnInit() {
+	    }
+    }
+- Notice how the input property is named "filter".
+- In the set filter function, it emits a value to "this.changed", which is another variable of type EventEmitter.
+- "changed" is an output property of a new object of type EventEmitter.
+It will pass a value of type string up to the parent so that the parent can handle the filtering logic.
+- Notice `<input  type="text" [(ngModel)]="filter" />` this is a two way data binding, allowing the filter variable to be consistent with the input element.
+	- It will take the value of filter, and with the square brackets "[]" update the value of the input, and with the parenthesis "()" it will also update the `filter` variable.
+	- Remember ngModel needs to be imported.
+It is in the built in angular module called FormsModule.

+### Using the Emitted Event Object in Parent

+    <filter-textbox (changed)="filter($event)"></filter-textbox>
+- Notice above how we use the DOM event "changed" so that whenever the input is changed, it will call the function called "filter" and pass in an object called "$event".
+- $event stores the filter text we want in a property called "data", but we don't have to do $event.data because Angular automatically extracts it for us.
+- We can use the data in a function to filter results like in this example:

+	    filter(data: string) {
+		    if (data) {
+			    this.filteredCustomers =  this.customers.filter((cust: ICustomer) => {
+				    return cust.name.toLowerCase().indexOf(data.toLowerCase()) > -1  ||
+					    cust.city.toLowerCase().indexOf(data.toLowerCase()) > -1  ||
+					    cust.orderTotal.toString().indexOf(data) > -1;
+			    });
+		    } else {
+			    this.filteredCustomers =  this.customers;
+		    }
+			    this.calculateOrders();
+	    }